Nothing can take the place of consistency, in sport or any part of life.

 - Think of the goal you want to achieve, as often as possible.

 - How will accomplishing your goal time effect how you view running?
-Will a drop in weight or a great performance prove to you that you, too, can be a strong runner?
+Will a drop in weight or a great performance increase your confidence?
 I can assure you it will.
-You just need a little success to prove to you what your capabilities.
+So, you just need a little success to prove to you what your capabilities.

 - Set small goals to motivate yourself and build your training from there.
 You won’t enjoy running at first.
 Give yourself some time.
 Give it a chance